 The Chinese Pistache has beautiful orange and red fall colors that last for many weeks.
 It is gawky for a few years when young, but grows into a wide, spreading tree as it matures.
 This variety, Keith Davey, is a male tree with reliable bright fall color.
 We do not recommend unnamed varieties, as half will be female trees which can reseed and become invasive.

 This tree prefers low-to-moderate summer water and will do well in a xeriscape (low irrigation) landscape.
 Pistaches do not do well in areas with poor drainage and soggy soil.

 Irrigation needed: low to medium water

-Seeds/Fruit: Variety Keith Davey has no seeds, female trees (approximately half of non-named tree will be female) have pink-blue berry clusters in the fall.
+Seeds/Fruit: Variety Keith Davey has no seeds.
+Female trees (approximately half of unnamed varieties) have pink/blue berry clusters in the fall.